Science and technology in Turkey

 Science and technology in Turkey is centrally planned by TÜBİTAK and in responsibility of universities and research institutes.
 Research and development activities in Turkey show a significant jump in recent years.
-Turkey was ranked 41st in the Global Innovation Index in 2021, and has increased its ranking considerably since 2011, where it was ranked 65th.
+Turkey was ranked 43rd in the Global Innovation Index in 2025, and has increased its ranking considerably since 2011, where it was ranked 65th.
+Turkey boasts over 80 technoparks where around 6,000 national and multinational companies engage in R&D activities.
+Turkish Academy of Sciences supports scientists, scientific studies, and making science policies.
+TAEK is the country's official nuclear energy institution, focused on academic research and the development and implementation of peaceful nuclear technology.